meet-projects/Y1-Summer-Labs/6.2 Day 6, Afternoon, Calculator Project/README.md

 ## Challenges: *(Extra)*
+*You can pick any/all of these if you like!* In other words, you don't have to do them in order.

 1. Take more than two numbers!
 2. Take more than one symbol, and make sure that you calculate the right order of operations.
 3. Add a history of operations list/dictionary!